StanfordVL/iGibson/README.md

 ```
 @article{shenigibson,
   title={iGibson, a Simulation Environment for Interactive Tasks in Large Realistic Scenes},
-  author={Shen, Bokui and Xia, Fei and Li, Chengshu and Mart{\i}n-Mart{\i}n, Roberto and Fan, Linxi and Wang, Guanzhi and Buch, Shyamal and D’Arpino, Claudia and Srivastava, Sanjana and Tchapmi, Lyne P and others}
+  author={Shen, Bokui and Xia, Fei and Li, Chengshu and Mart{\i}n-Mart{\i}n, Roberto and Fan, Linxi and Wang, Guanzhi and Buch, Shyamal and D’Arpino, Claudia and Srivastava, Sanjana and Tchapmi, Lyne P and  Vainio, Kent and Fei-Fei, Li and Savarese, Silvio},
+  journal={arXiv preprint},
+  year={2020}
 }
 ```